dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/c&c_view_client_server.md

 <img src="pictures/C&C Type Definition.png" width="600" >

 Fig 1.
 Representation of all the Component and Connector Types used in this view.
 This representation uses Lollipop - Wrapper notations for the ports of the components.
-This means a lollipop-wrapper represents the readyness of the component type for a relation component-*attachment*-connector-*attachment*.component. * Queueing System, explained in the Element Catalogue.
+This means a lollipop-wrapper represents the readyness of the component type for a relation component-*attachment*-connector-*attachment*-component. * Queueing System, explained in the Element Catalogue.

 ## Primary Presentation